NorthernMan54/homebridge-alexa/README.md

 # homebridge-alexa

-Enable access to you homebridge controlled devices and accessories via Amazon Alexa.
-Full support for all Amazon Alexa devices.
+Enable Amazon Alexa access to you homebridge controlled devices and accessories.
+Full support for all Amazon Alexa devices, including the echo 2nd Generation.

 * Supports multiple homebridge instances running on your network.
 * Autodiscovery of multiple Homebridge's